 ‘Education for all’ is the golden key to creating a sustainable and peaceful future.
-How are we supposed to talk about sustainable peacekeeping if almost 700 million young people are illiterate and do not have the awareness necessary to improve their living conditions?
+How are we supposed to talk about sustainable peacekeeping if almost 700 million young people are illiterate and do not have the awareness necessary to improve their own living conditions?

 While writing this article, i had to question myself, i am educated and people who will be reading this are obviously too!
 What kind of peace-building work can we do?
-Dear reader, answering this question will end up showing you more than you wanted to know.
-But, could you even find an answer ?

 The current generation of youth are the largest in history, therefore considering the needs of youth in matters of peace is a demographic imperative.